-Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, Says New Study
+Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, According To New Study

 — Science Advances (@ScienceAdvances) April 20, 2018

-After this large asteroid impact, the debris that floated around the planet had two different fates, depending on how far from Mars it was projected, explains SwRI researcher Julien Salmon, second author on the paper.
+After this large asteroid impact, the debris that floated around the planet had two different fates, depending on how far from Mars it was projected, explained SwRI researcher Julien Salmon, another author of the paper.

 “The outer portions of the disk accumulate into Phobos and Deimos, while the inner portions of the disk accumulate into large moons that eventually spiral inward and are assimilated into Mars.”

-The team debunks the theory that Phobos and Deimos are actually captured asteroids that were drawn out of the asteroid belt by Mars’ gravitation by showing that the two moons are made of the same material as the Red Planet.
+The team debunked the theory that Phobos and Deimos are actually captured asteroids that were drawn out of the asteroid belt by Mars’ gravitation by showing that the two moons are made of the same material as the Red Planet.

 “The model also predicts that the two moons are derived primarily from material originating in Mars, so their bulk compositions should be similar to that of Mars for most elements,” Canup explained.